pbzona/jprdy/README.md

 If you notice something specific and would like to document it to be fixed in an upcoming release, please open an issue.
 I'll be working through a lot of these myself but it's definitely possible I'll miss things.

-### House Rules
+### House rules

 Since you're playing along at home, different rules may apply in terms of what counts as a correct answer, who gets Daily Doubles, etc.

 You can apply whatever house rules you want, and if you have a specific feature that isn't supported by the app, feel free to open an issue.
 I'd like to expand this section in the future, since I'm sure different people play in different ways at home.